The History of Harold the Loggerhead Sea Turtle

 Harold was rescued with 11

-other amelanistic stragglers from the nest by turtle patrol member from the Caretta Research Project, who later joined Jekyll Island 4-H as an environmental education instructor.
+other amelanistic stragglers from the nest by turtle patrol members from the Caretta Research Project, who later joined Jekyll Island 4-H as an environmental education instructor.
 All 12 stragglers were very cream-colored and had blue-gray

 eyes.
 Instead of being released into the wild, the stragglers were